 The non-coaxial rotating Casson nanofluid flow features with heat and mass diffusion in the view of several values of embedded parameters are illustrated in graphs by using MathCAD.
 Due to the rotating system, the velocity profiles are presented in complex variables, where the velocity are presented in two parts: primary velocity f and secondary velocity g.
 The existence of the Coriolis forces has affected the flow to be deflected, which leads to the formation of secondary velocity.
 The Casson nanofluid is composed by the SWCNTs and MWCNTs nanoparticles that has been suspended in human blood.
-Some graphs and tables are presented to display the impacts of Casson parameter $\gamma$ , radiation parameter Rd, nanoparticle volume fraction $\phi$ , porosity parameter K, magnetic field M and time t.
-Default values of the involved parameters are considered as $\gamma = 0.5$ , Rd = 0.5, $\phi = 0.02$ , M = 0.2, K = 2.0, t = 0.2 unless otherwise prescribed.
-In this study, the effects of $\gamma$ , K and M can been addressed in the velocity profiles only because the se parameters have involved in the momentum equation.
-However, the presence of $\phi$ and t in all the governing equations has caused all profiles are under their influences.
+Some graphs and tables are presented to display the impacts of Casson parameter γ , radiation parameter γ , nanoparticle volume fraction γ , porosity parameter γ , magnetic field γ and time γ .
+Default values of the involved parameters are considered as $\gamma = 0.5$, $\gamma = 0.5$, $\gamma = 0.02$, $\gamma = 0.5$, γ which later reduces the fluid velocity.
+Moreover, when γ approaches infinity ($\gamma \to \infty$), the Casson problem reduces to a Newtonian problem.

-Figure 3 illustrates the flow characteristics for varying values of $\gamma$ .
-It is worth noting that the non-Newtonian behavior of Casson fluid is greatly influenced by the $\gamma$ .
-As $\gamma$ ascends, the primary and secondary velocities show decreasing trend due to increment of resistance in the flow.
-In other words, increasing $\gamma$ is equivalent to the diminution of yield stress which later reduces the fluid velocity.
-Moreover, when $\gamma$ approaches infinity ( $\gamma \rightarrow \infty$ ), the Casson problem reduces to a Newtonian problem.
 The consequences of Rd on the velocity and temperature distributions are exhibited in Figures 4 and 5.
 When Rd level is higher, the flow gets more heat energy and causes the growth in velocity and temperature profiles.
 Noting that, imposing intense Rd improves the energy mobility within the fluid, resulting an increase in the rate of heat transport.
 On the other hands, the heat energy supplied by Rd reduces fluid viscosity and subsequently drifts the velocity (primary and secondary).